The Seven Best One-Day Hikes Near Melbourne

 Lucky for us Melburnians, some of Australia's most breathtaking hiking terrain is within easy reach of the city limits.
 And, since hiking is a year-round activity in Oz, it's always a good time to swap the city streets for dirt roads, bush tracks and fresh air.

-Victoria is plentiful in coastal trails, inland waterfalls and alpine terrain — so whether you want to stop for a swim, stroll for half a day or spend the weekend trekking up a mountain, these walks will cover just about any whim and time constraint.
-Here's our pick of idyllic one-day hikes near Melbourne.
+Victoria is plentiful in coastal walking trails, inland waterfalls, hidden swimming holes and alpine terrain — so whether you want to stop for a swim, stroll for half a day or spend the weekend trekking up a mountain, these walks will cover just about any whim and time constraint.
+Here's our pick of the best one-day hikes near Melbourne.
 It's about time you ticked them off, one by one.

 KALIMNA FALLS TRAIL, GREAT OTWAY NATIONAL PARK